-As shown in Table 2, above, the project is located in a complex regulatory environment.
-Beyond the cost and schedule to properly identify and document the effects of the project and obtain regulatory authorization, the environmental-related component of the project discussed in this memorandum that will have the most effect on schedule (and cost) will be the ability to negotiate a bridge construction sequence with National Marine Fisheries Service (NMFS) and U.S. Fish and Wildlife Service (USFWS), as well as flood control agencies, that allows for in-water construction, including pile driving, to occur in a reasonable manner.
+As shown in Table 2, the project is located in a complex regulatory environment.
+Beyond the cost and schedule to properly identify and document the effects of the project and obtain regulatory authorization, the environmental-related component of the project discussed in this memorandum that will have the most effect on schedule (and cost) will be the ability to negotiate a bridge construction sequence with NMFS and USFWS, as well as flood control agencies, that allows for in-water construction, including pile driving, to occur in a reasonable manner.
 The standard allowable in-water work windows will likely not provide an adequate time period each construction season.
-Lessons learned from the outcome of the regulatory discussions occurring for the C Street/I Street Bridge upstream will need to be applied, however, the bridge design specific to the Broadway location will have unique aspects in terms of number of piles driven and overall duration of construction.
+Lessons learned from the outcome of the regulatory discussions occurring for the C Street/I Street Bridge upstream will need to be applied; however, the bridge design specific to the Broadway location will have unique aspects in terms of number of piles driven and overall duration of construction.